 Preparing for degree-level study

-You don’t need to have completed any previous courses to apply—they’re available to both new and current students, and you’ll gain the necessary requirements and preparation for further study in your chosen subject.
+You don’t need to have completed any previous courses to apply—they’re available to both new and current students, and you’ll gain the necessary requirements and be better prepared for further study in your chosen subject.

-To find out if you need to take an introductory course for your degree of choice, contact our liaison officers.
+To find out if you need to take an introductory course for your degree, contact our liaison officers.

 Secondary school students